CrowdStrike/aws-verified-access/README.md

 ### 11. Install the Native Message Host

-In this step, you'll install the Native Message Host on your client endpoint.
+Install the Native Message Host on the client endpoint.
 This will allow the AWS Verified Access browser extension to get the client endpoint's CrowdStrike ZTA score.

-> :warning: **Currently only works on Windows** <br>
+> :warning: **Currently only supported on Windows** <br>
 >
 > AWS Verified Access is currently available for Windows clients while the service is in public preview.
 Support for macOS will be introduced at service launch.